willmitchell/rds-extended-support-cost-estimator/README.md

 # rds-extended-support-cost-estimator-script

+## Important Note: Fork of AWS Samples Project

+This repository is a fork of the original [aws-samples/rds-extended-support-cost-estimator](https://github.com/aws-samples/rds-extended-support-cost-estimator) project.
+The main difference in this fork is the removal of AWS Organizations-related logic.
+This version is designed to work with individual accounts or a specified list of accounts, rather than automatically discovering and processing all accounts in an AWS Organization.

+Key changes in this fork:
+1. Removed the ability to automatically discover and process all accounts in an AWS Organization.
+2. Removed the `--all` and `--exclude-accounts` options.
+3. Made it mandatory to specify accounts either via the `--accounts` parameter or the `--accounts-file` parameter.
+4. Simplified the account validation process.
+5. Removed references to running the script from the management account of an AWS Organization.

+These changes make the script more suitable for environments where you want to run the cost estimation for a specific set of accounts, without requiring AWS Organizations access or management account privileges.

 ## RDS Extended Support Cost Estimator Script

 In September 2023, we [announced Amazon RDS Extended Support](https://aws.amazon.com/about-aws/whats-new/2023/09/amazon-aurora-rds-extended-support-mysql-postgresql-databases/), which allows you to continue running your database on a major engine version past its RDS end of standard support date on Amazon Aurora or Amazon RDS at an additional cost.